Our Future Path! A plan for a better world!

 Today, different types of democracy have spread to many places around the world.
 These democracies have helped to make our world a much better place than it would have been without them.
 They have given us much more say in our governments and more liberty and freedom.

 However, our world has gotten much more complicated.
 Not only are there more issues, but most issues are far more complex.
 Therefore, we need to know, to learn and to process many more facts and much more information to come up with knowledgeable and well-informed opinions about these issues.
-Therefore, it has become much harder for us to be as well informed about the issues as we need to be to preserve our democracies.
+Therefore, it has become much harder for us to be as well informed as we need to be about the issues to preserve our democracies.

 In addition, there are now more individuals and groups trying to misinform us about many issues so that they can manipulate us into having an opinion different than what we would have had with better information.
 Therefore, we need to be more aware of where our facts and information are coming from to help us determine what is true.
 See the previous section on Knowledge for more information on how we can protect ourselves from misinformation and how we can become better informed.